ahmadjumaamohamad/Music-Player-Promotion/README.md

 - 80-100%: Creativbity answering I can visually image your music player
      - [ ] Adding reference features like Date Accessed

+---

+# Next Steps
+- Developing Comments and PsudeoCode (Note, AI may suggest choices & must be at grade level)
+- Loading Music in Processing
+- Prototyping 2D Shapes in Processing, using 1/2 Fold Progressions (refer to drawings and sybloic meaning developed in Case Study)
+- Prototyping 2D Images as Background and in a DIV, no aspect ration
+- Prototyping 2D Images using Aspect Ratio
+- Prototyping 2D Images CENTERED, LEFT, RIGHT, TOP, Middle, BOTTOM
+- Prototyping Text with SIZE as Developer hard-coded
+- Prototyping Large Display CANVAS Checker
+- Prototyping Smallest Menu with CANVAS Checker: what buttons and informaton to include
+- Prototyping Larger Incremental Menu Sizes: what additional information to include
+- Prototyping Object Orientated Programming Music Class in Pong as a Button

+---